-We have entered into an underwriting agreement dated $[\bullet]$, 2017 with Ladenburg Thalmann & Co.
+We have entered into an underwriting agreement dated December 19, 2017 with Ladenburg Thalmann & Co.
 Inc., as the representative of the underwriters (the "representative") named below and the sole book-running manager of this offering.
 Subject to the terms and conditions of the underwriting agreement, the underwriters have agreed to purchase the number of our securities set forth opposite its name below.

 Underwriter Class A Units Class B Units

 Ladenburg Thalmann & Co.
-Inc. [•] [•]
+Inc. 3,828,000 3,987

-Total [•] [•]
+Total 3,828,000 3,987

-A copy of the underwriting agreement will be filed as an exhibit to the registration statement of which this prospectus is part.
+A copy of the underwriting agreement has been filed as an exhibit to the registration statement of which this prospectus is part.

 We have been advised by the underwriters that they propose to offer the units directly to the public at the public offering price set forth on the cover page of this prospectus.
 The underwriters may sell Class A or Class B Units separately to purchasers or may sell a combination of Class A and Class B Units to purchasers in any proportion.
-Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$ [•] per share.
+Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$0.108 per Class A Unit and \$48 per Class B Unit.
 The underwriting agreement provides that the underwriters' obligation to purchase the securities we are offering is subject to conditions contained in the underwriting agreement.